ClickCease

 California Wage Related Laws

-In California, if your employer does not compensate you accordingly for all the hours you have worked then there can be a variety of violations of the law, including for failure to pay minimum wage (which in California is currently $13.00 per hour for workplaces with 26 or more employees and $12 per hour for those with less than 26 employees).
-This applies to workplaces that have 26 or more employees.
+In California, if your employer does not compensate you accordingly for all the hours you have worked, there can be a variety of violations of the law, including for failure to pay minimum wage (which in California is currently $20.00 per hour for workplaces with 26 or more employees and $15 per hour for those with less than 26 employees).

 However, there are many other potential violations related to your wages. (including the items below).